 Place of treatment Am I covered?
-Private hospitals, day-patient units or scanning centres listed in our Directory of Hospitals ✓ Yes Private hospitals, day-patient units or scanning centres not listed in our Directory of Hospitals ✓ Yes, if you have the Plus upgrade
+Private hospitals, day-patient units or scanning centres listed in our Directory of Hospitals ✓ Yes Private hospitals, day-patient units or scanning centres not listed in our Directory of Hospitals ✓ Yes, if you have the Plus upgrade Chemotherapy by intravenous drip at home. ✓ Yes Diagnostic Am I covered?
+Whether you are an in-patient, day-patient or out-patient Diagnostic surgery as shown below under ' Surgery '. ✓ Yes CT, MRI and PET scans. ✓ Yes

-Chemotherapy by intravenous drip at home. ✓ Yes Diagnostic Am I covered?
-Whether you are an in-patient, day-patient or out-patient Diagnostic surgery as shown below under ' Surgery '. ✓ Yes CT, MRI and PET scans. ✓ Yes Genetic testing proven to help choose the best eligible treatment .
-See section 4.24 for more information on genetic tests. ✓ Yes Genetic testing to work out whether you have a genetic risk of developing cancer . × No If you're an in-patient or day-patient Specialist fees for the specialist treating your cancer when you are an in-patient or day-patient. ✓ Yes Diagnostic tests as an in-patient or day-patient. ✓ Yes If you're an out-patient Specialist consultations with the specialist treating your cancer when you are an out-patient. ✓ Yes Diagnostic tests as an out-patient when ordered or performed by the specialist treating your cancer . ✓ Yes Surgery Am I covered?
-Whether you are an in-patient, day-patien t or out-patient Surgery for the treatment or diagnosis of cancer, so long as it is conventional treatment.
-See section 7 for how we define surgery. ✓ Yes
+Genetic testing proven to help choose the best eligible treatment . " See section 4.25 for more information on genetic tests. ✓ Yes Genetic testing to work out whether you have a genetic risk of developing cancer . × No If you're an in-patient or day-patient Specialist fees for the specialist treating your cancer when you are an in-patient or day-patient. ✓ Yes Diagnostic tests as an in-patient or day-patient. ✓ Yes If you're an out-patient Specialist consultations with the specialist treating your cancer when you are an out-patient. ✓ Yes Diagnostic tests as an out-patient when ordered or performed by the specialist ✓ Yes treating your cancer .
+Surgery Am I covered? - C ;